vegaalfaro/me/index.md

 Check out my projects and packages on [GitHub](https://github.com/vegaalfaro), including:
 - `geneticMapR`: Tools for linkage mapping and haplotype visualization in R
-- `LDdecayR`: Custom functions for estimating and plotting linkage disequilibrium
-- Ongoing research in genetics, crop diversity, and science communication
+- Ongoing research in GWAS, table beet genetics, crop diversity, and science communication

 ---

 ## Contact

-Feel free to reach out via email or LinkedIn for collaboration opportunities, consulting, or a good chat about seeds, science, and storytelling.
+Feel free to reach out via email (vega.andrey@gmail.com) or LinkedIn for collaboration opportunities, consulting, or a good chat about seeds, science, and storytelling.

 ---